lul29/Phys212/beginning-circuits.md

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
- The book then discussed the equivalent capacitance of capacitor in series and in parallel.
+ The book then discusses the equivalent capacitance of capacitor in series and in parallel.
 See my video next page for more on this.
 </lrndesign-sidenote>

 ### Energy in capacitor and E field